Undoubtedly, Americans are getting older.

 If you’ve thought about investing in a medical office building, here are 4 things you need to know before buying medical real estate.

-1. The #1 Axiom Of Medical Office Real Estate
+1. Three Axioms Of Medical Office Real Estate: Location, Location, Location

 Also, a medical building should offer ease of access and convenience for patients.
-If another medical facility offers the same level of care but is more conveniently located near more people, the average person goes to the closer option.
+If another medical facility offers the same level of care but is more conveniently located, patients are likely to choose the closest option.

 2. Questions About The Size of The Medical Office Building